asteurer/customer-scheduler/README.md

 # Customer Scheduler

 This manages and tracks customer appointments for a fictional company.
-Created for a course project at Western Governors University
+Created for a course project at Western Governors University.

 ## Description